UofT-DSI/onboarding/onboarding_documents/submissions.md

         ![](./images/create_new_fork.png)
     - After a successful forking, your repo should be created at an address resembling `https://github.com/<YOUR GITHUB ID>/<LEARNING MODULE>`

+*Note: For a visual guide on how to fork your repo, we've also created a video tutorial, ["How to Fork a Repo"](https://youtu.be/H-8kzcQWJ7U), available for you to watch.*

 ## Submitting Assignments

 2. **Creating a Branch for the Assignment:** For each assignment, you must create a new branch named after the assignment, e.g., `assignment-1`.
 Note that we will be using dashes between words, and all lowercase.
 This branch should stem from your fork of the main module repository.